 Unless you’ve been making the same recipe over and over again for years, there’s always a need to read and reread a recipe!

 Baking is much more precise than cooking, but even with cooking, the wrong measurements can lead to disaster.
-This is why a measurement cheat sheet is a game-changer!
+This is why a measurement sheet is a game-changer!

 How many cups are in 1 quart?

 How many cups are in 1 gallon?

 How many cups in half gallon?

 8 cups are equal to half (1/2) gallon